-The world of cloud computing is now witnessing two growing trends: the one is the use of DevOps, as a mechanism as well as approach to develop and deploy application, and the other one is deploying those applications to different types of cloud services or providers.
-The number of enterprises dealing with multi cloud is increasing day by day.
+Architecting a DevOps Roadmap for Multi-Cloud App Deployment.
+The world of cloud computing is now witnessing two growing trends: one is the use of DevOps, as a mechanism as well as an approach to develop and deploy applications, and the other one is deploying those applications to different types of cloud services or providers.
+The number of enterprises dealing with multi-cloud is increasing day by day.

-Different DevOps tools and strategies deployed within enterprises running on multi cloud platforms must account for numerous differences in platforms as that accountability can leverage the appropriate native features, and that too without compromising on DevOps productivity and automation.
+Architecting a DevOps Roadmap for Multi-Cloud App Deployment.
+We are using different DevOps tools and strategies deployed within enterprises running on multi-cloud platforms must account for numerous differences in platforms as that accountability can leverage the appropriate native features, and that too without compromising on DevOps productivity and automation.
 These patterns allow enterprises to develop applications that are cloud-specific in a DevOps pipeline.

 Multi-cloud Deployment: The Importance of Platform-specific Testing

-With respect to multi cloud deployments, one should always remember that it requires applying the same code set being coupled with data, and then it needs to be marked for a target platform during staging.
+Architecting a DevOps Roadmap for Multi-Cloud App Deployment with respect to multi-cloud deployments, one should always remember that it requires applying the same code set being coupled with data, and then it needs to be marked for a target platform during staging.